pmagaz/vue-composition-api/README.md

 ### Examples

+* `ApiCall.vue` Example using value, computeed and watch to make an API call.
+* `ApiCallComposition.vue` Improved example isolating logic with composition function.

 ### Warning

 Vue 3 Function API is still an RFC that could have changes.
 This repository and its examples were made for educational purposes only.
 DON'T use them in production.